Gateway Partnership Act

 Bill Summary

-**Main Purpose & Objectives:** The Gateway Partnership Act of 2025 is a cleverly crafted bill that allows the Secretary of the Interior to enter into an agreement with the Gateway Arch Park Foundation to host private events in Gateway Arch National Park buildings.
-The stated purpose is to "protect the resources and values of the Park" while allowing for "private events."
-How noble.
+**Main Purpose & Objectives:** The Gateway Partnership Act (HR 5254) pretends to authorize a partnership between the Secretary of the Interior and the Gateway Arch Park Foundation to host private events in Gateway Arch National Park buildings.
+But don't be fooled – this is just a Trojan horse for corporate interests to exploit public resources.

 Related Topics